MicrosoftDocs/dynamics-365-project-operations/articles/project-accounting/financial-dimension-defaults.md

 Project default financial dimensions are used to set journal line defaults for time, expense, and fee transactions in the **Project Operations Integration Journal** and on related project invoice lines.

-## Applying financial dimensions for project time entries
+## Apply financial dimensions for project time entries
-Project time entries default their dimensions based on the following order:
+To apply financial dimensions for project time entries, note that the default dimension value is based on the following order:

 1. Resource
 2. Project
 3. Funding source

-For example, if the default dimension is specified on a resource it will be applied over a default specified on the project.
-Similarly, a default project dimension will be applied over the default specified in the funding source.
+For example, if the default dimension is specified on a resource it will be applied over a default that is specified on the project.
+Similarly, a default project dimension will be applied over the default that is specified in the funding source.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]